215295/Phone-resale-bd/client-side/README.md

   * framwork use taiwind and  desy ui
   * desgin hot Toast and react icon
   * server site use env file and jwt token   vercel
-  *  Features : Actually this site is  resale car related system is used.
+  *  Features : Actually this site is  resale  related system is used.